How to Interview for an Office Job

 5 Body Language Tips

-Reacting to body language of the interviewer is important.
+Reacting to the body language of the interviewer is important.
 Adapt your responsiveness to match their preferences.

 - Walk with confidence, shoulders back, head up, facing the person about to greet you.